echeran/icu/docs/userguide/devsetup/java/ant/index.md

     *   The Internet Archive has a copy of the last version of JCite found on Google Code before it was closed down:
         [jcite-1.13.0-bin.zip](https://web.archive.org/web/20160710183051/http://jcite.googlecode.com/files/jcite-1.13.0-bin.zip)
-2. Extract JCite file to your local system - e.g. C:\\jcite-1.13.0
+2. Extract JCite file to your local system - e.g. `C:\jcite-1.13.0`
-3. Set environment variable JCITE_DIR pointing to the directory where JCite files are extracted. - e.g. set JCITE_DIR=C:\\jcite-1.13.0
+3. Set environment variable `JCITE_DIR` pointing to the directory where JCite files are extracted. - e.g. `set JCITE_DIR=C:\jcite-1.13.0`
 4. Set up ICU4J ant build environment.
 5. Run the ant target "docs" in the top-level ICU4J build.xml
-6. If the build (on Linux) fails because package com.sun.javadoc is not found then set the JAVA_HOME environment variable to point to <path>/java/jdk.
-The Javadoc package is in <path>/java/jdk/lib/tools.jar.
+6. If the build (on Linux) fails because package com.sun.javadoc is not found then set the JAVA_HOME environment variable to point to `<path>/java/jdk`.
+The Javadoc package is in `<path>/java/jdk/lib/tools.jar`.

-*Note: The ant target "docs" checks if JCITE_DIR is defined or not.
+*Note: The ant target "docs" checks if `JCITE_DIR` is defined or not.
 If not defined, it will build ICU4J API docs without JCite.
 In this case, JCite taglet "{@.jcite ....}" won't be resolved and the embedded tag is left unchanged in the output files.*